LGBTQ culture in New York City: History of the New York City Pride March

 Other mainstays of the organizing committee were Judy Miller, Jack Waluska, Steve Gerrie and Brenda Howard of GLF.
 Believing that more people would turn out for the march on a Sunday, and so as to mark the date of the start of the Stonewall uprising, the CSLDUC scheduled the date for the first march for Sunday, June 28, 1970.
-With Dick Leitsch's replacement as president of Mattachine NY by Michael Kotis in April 1970, opposition to the march by Mattachine ended.
+With Dick Leitsch's replacement as president of Mattachine NY by Michael Kotis in April 1970, opposition to the march by The Mattachine Society ended.

 Christopher Street Liberation Day on June 28, 1970, marked the first anniversary of the Stonewall riots with an assembly on Christopher Street and the first LGBT Pride march in U.S. history, covering the 51 blocks to Central Park.
 The march took less than half the scheduled time due to excitement, but also due to wariness about walking through the city with gay banners and signs.
 Although the parade permit was delivered only two hours before the start of the march, the marchers encountered little resistance from onlookers.
 The New York Times reported (on the front page) that the marchers took up the entire street for about 15 city blocks.
 Reporting by The Village Voice was positive, describing "the out-front resistance that grew out of the police raid on the Stonewall Inn one year ago".

 New York City Dyke March

-The world’s largest Dyke March, commemorating lesbian pride and culture, also takes place annually in June, based in Manhattan.
-The March typically includes a "Dykes on bikes" motorcycle rally.
+The world's largest dyke march, commemorating lesbian pride and culture, also takes place annually in June, based in Manhattan.
+The March typically includes a Dykes on Bikes motorcycle rally.

 New York City Drag March

 The New York City Drag March, or NYC Drag March, is an annual drag protest and visibility march taking place in June, the traditional LGBTQ pride month in New York City.
 Organized to coincide ahead of the NYC Pride March, both demonstrations commemorate the 1969 riots at the Stonewall Inn, widely considered the pivotal event sparking the gay liberation movement, and the modern fight for LGBT rights.

 The Drag March takes place on Friday night as a kick-off to NYC Pride weekend.
 The event starts in Tompkins Square Park and ends in front of the Stonewall Inn; it is purposefully non-corporate, punk, inclusive, and largely leaderless.

-In 2019 the 25th Drag March coincides with Stonewall 50 – WorldPride NYC 2019, anticipated to be the largest international LGBTQ event in history, with many as four million people attending in Manhattan alone; the Drag March will take place June 28.
+In 2019, the 25th Drag March coincided with Stonewall 50 – WorldPride NYC 2019, anticipated to be the largest international LGBTQ event in history, with many as four million people attending in Manhattan alone; the Drag March will take place June 28.